Exus Blog Article

 By now, banks are used to fintech scare stories.
 It’s all challengers, startups, and open banking.
 The new guys, it’s said, are coming for the incumbent banks.

 Truth is that for now at least, these challengers struggle to match the power of an established bank.
 The more likely result is a partnership, rather than competition.
-But there is the exception: The FAANGs (Facebook, Amazon, Apple, Netflix and Google).
+But there is an exception: The FAANGs (Facebook, Amazon, Apple, Netflix, and Google).

 But don’t worry, if you use Amazon’s new Key service, the Prime Collector can let themselves in.
 Debt collection so painless, you don’t even need to be present or aware!

 Facebook’s getting in on the financial services game, too.
 Facebook Messenger already uses PayPal to allow P2P payments and it has been quietly courting banks to increase Messenger’s functionality.
 So a Facebook Bank isn’t off the cards.

 The social media giant’s market entry won’t be subtle if their other moves are anything to go by.
 A Facebook exec recently warned publishers Mark Zuckerberg “doesn’t care” about them and the company will let them die if they don’t cooperate.